Who We Are

 The Campaign to End the Death Penalty holds an annual convention where the board for the coming year is voted on as well as national inititaves for the year.
 Current board members are:

-Crystal Bybee, Mark Clements, Pat Foley, Lawrence Hayes, Lily Hughes, Yusef Salaam, Liliana Segura, Sandra Jones, Delia Perez Meyer and Jack Bryson.
+Crystal Bybee, Mark Clements, Pat Foley, Lawrence Hayes, Lily Hughes, Yusef Salaam, Liliana Segura, Sandra Joy, Delia Perez Meyer, Barbara Lewis and Jack Bryson.
 Darby Tillis and Sandra Reed are Honorary Board Members.

 Campaign Staff Includes: